Rent control: On housing supply

 There is consensus among economists that rent control reduces the quality and quantity of rental housing units.
-However, some economists challenge this consensus and argue that controls do not have a statistically significant impact on quantity and quality of housing units.

 One historical example of widespread rent control occurred in the US during World War II.
 Roughly 80% of rental housing was put under rent control in 1941.
 The observed result was that landlords opted to sell their units at uncontrolled prices rather than renting at controlled prices, leading to an increase in home ownership and a decrease in rental units.

 A number of neo-classical and Keynesian economists say that some forms of rent control regulations create shortages and exacerbate scarcity in the housing market by discouraging private investment in the rental market.
 In addition, there would be a dead weight loss and inefficiency since some of the loss due to price ceilings is never gained again.
 This analysis targeted nominal rent freezes, and the studies conducted were mainly focused on rental prices in Manhattan, or elsewhere in the United States.

 In 1971, the Swedish economist Assar Lindbeck, a housing expert, said that "rent control appears to be the most efficient technique presently known to destroy a city – except for bombing".
+In 1989, Nguyễn Cơ Thạch, then Foreign Minister of Vietnam, observed, "The Americans couldn't destroy Hanoi, but we have destroyed our city by very low rents.
+We realized it was stupid and that we must change policy."

 In a 1992 stratified, random survey of 464 US economists, economics graduate students, and members of the American Economic Association, 93% "generally agreed" or "agreed with provisos" that "A ceiling on rents reduces the quantity and quality of housing available."
+(Note: Alston, Kearl & Vaughan 1992: "76.3% generally agreed, 16.6% agreed but with provisos") (Note: Krugman 2000: "The analysis of rent control is among the best-understood issues in all of economics, and – among economists, anyway – one of the least controversial.
+In 1992 a poll of the American Economic Association found 93 percent of its members agreeing that 'a ceiling on rents reduces the quality and quantity of housing'.")